3osodraC/custom_enumerable_project/README.md

+# Note:
+This is my fork of the lesson, the only relevant file is my_enumerables.rb, you can test it in the [methods section](#methods).

 # Custom Enumerable Project

 This repository complements the [Custom Enumerables Project](https://www.theodinproject.com/lessons/ruby-custom-enumerables) in the Ruby Course for The Odin Project.
 The goal of this project is to reimplement common methods used frequently through the enumerables module with objects like arrays and hashes.
 This project will also familiarize you with how to work with blocks and procs.
 Some starter code and specs are provided to validate the correctness of your solutions.